 To prevent fibrillation, you have to coat the shirt with ink so that the fibers will not break down and cause a fuzzy and faded appearance.
 You have to use enough ink to prevent fibrillation while maintaining a high-quality soft hand feel.

 This brings us to the quality of the ink.
-The right kind of ink will have a creamy texture which can be pulled in a long strand without breaking it.
+The right kind of ink will have a creamy texture to pull in a long strand without breaking it.
 It doesn’t build up on screens and provides a flat and even print each time.

 If you are working with fibrillation-prone material, you can still create a soft hand feel print by printing three thin layers of ink and flash curing in between each layer.
 You could also use a clear ink primer or an ink catalyst as the base layer.
 Moreover, a layer of clear ink over the entire print can keep bright colors bright and prevent fibrillation but may give the print a glossy look.